YuriLopesM/YuriLopesM/README.md

 - [ ] Study React.js and its ecosystem until I am satisfied with the results;
 - [ ] Gradually start learning about Backend;
 - [ ] Increase the range of tools and solidify my knowledge in the ones I already know something;
+- [ ] Starting college in the middle of the year